• Skip to primary navigation

 • Puree all the liquid.
 Be sure to include every last drop when pureeing the cherry tomatoes.

 How many cups of sauce does this recipe make?
-Roasting one kilo of cherry tomatoes (that's approximately 2.2 pounds) will provide you with three cups of pureed tomato sauce.
+Roasting one kilo of cherry tomatoes (that’s approximately 2.2 pounds) yields three cups of pureed tomato sauce.

 Can I freeze this cherry tomato sauce?
 Yes, simply divide the sauce using ice-cube trays.
 Once frozen, transfer the cubes in freezer bags.
 Or place a larger amount directly in freezer bags.
 Lay flat in the freezer and freeze.